SciencesPoDRIS/iamassaccess/README.md

 For the "subject" metadata key, multiple values have to be separated by a semicolon `;`.

+To send a specific item into a collection, just add the column "collection" to your metadata file and specific the collection name.

 ### Execute python script
 `> python iamassaccess_cli.py MODE [--metadata METADATA] [--folder FOLDER]`